GuardianOfGods/unity-interview-questions/README.md

 <details><summary>Answer</summary>
 <p>

 - Real time applications, such as games, have a variable FPS.
-They sometimes run at 60FPS, or when suffering slowdowns, they will run on 40FPS or less.
+They sometimes run at 60 FPS, or when suffering slowdowns, they will run at 40 FPS or less.
-- If you want to change a value from A to B in 1.0 seconds you can't simply increase A by B-A between two frames because frames can run fast or slow, so one frame can have different durations.
+- If you want to change a value from A to B in 1.0 seconds, you can't simply increase A by B-A between two frames because frames can run fast or slow, so one frame can have different durations.
 - The way to correct this is to measure the time taken from frame X to X+1 and increment A, leveraging this change with the frame duration deltaTime by doing A += (B-A) * Delta Time.
-- When the accumulated DeltaTime reaches 1.0 second, A will have assumed B value.
+- When the accumulated DeltaTime reaches 1.0 second, A will have assumed the B value.

 </p>
 </details>